ptahproject/ptah/docs/ptah_app_vs_manage.rst

   - Form fields

-  UI listing for each memphis.form.field that is registered with Ptah.
+  UI listing for each ptah.form.field that is registered with Ptah.
 If you create a new field and define a preview for the Field - it will show up here.
 As new fields become available or you create them - you can see them here.

   - Introspect